gecko-robotics/pygecko/docs/Markdown/readme.md

 ## Overview

-This is my long running hobby.
-Goals:
+This is my long running hobby and what I want to get out of it:

 * practice computer vision
 * learn about SLAM